chef/chef-web-docs/chef_master/source/ctl_chef_client.rst

 Configuring a Proxy Server
 =====================================================
-See the :doc:`proxies </proxies>` documentation for information on how to configure chef-client to use a proxy server.
+See the `proxies </proxies.html>`__ documentation for information on how to configure chef-client to use a proxy server.

 Examples
 =====================================================